 Pain can feel good when it is the right kind.
 When asking rope people about that, I mostly hear likes and dislikes: I like dull pain and I don’t like a sharp pain, I cannot stand futomomo because of my tibia, I love backbends, etc. It also can be about the degree of stimulation and of course, interaction with the partner, whether it feels right in the moment, and whether the pain is caused by intention.
 And of course, we still like to pay attention to whether there is a potential danger because in rope bondage, the damage actually CAN happen.

 „Experienced SM practitioners come to know the difference between “good pain” and “bad pain”.
 “Good pain”, such as might be produced by pinching the bottoms’ nipples, typically has an erotic component to it, is not significantly damaging and adds to the energy of play.
 “Bad pain” such as painfully tight bondage typically does not have an erotic component, may be significantly damaging and detracts from the energy of play.

 Erotic Bondage Handbook by Jay Wiseman“

-So here is our Three Questions Schema to help you making a distinction between bad and good pain and staying safe when interacting with pain.
+So here is our Three Questions Schema to help you make a distinction between bad and good pain and stay safe when interacting with pain.
 Please keep in mind that this is a model, which means certain generalization has been made.
 We offer you questions with the hope that you will find your own answers.